Xiaojiuwo168/GA-FER/README.md

 ```

 **Step 2.
-Then you need to change the path where the data is loaded to the path of the dataset you downloaded.
+Then you need to change the path where the dataset is loaded to your dataset path.
-          The changes that need to be made are on lines 47 and 48 of the cifar10.py file in the template file.**
+          The changes can be found on lines 47 and 48 of the cifar10.py file in the template folder.**

 ```
   trainloader = data_loader.get_train_loader('/home/dengshuchao/datasets/RafDb/raf-basic/',64,1,True,True)